-PROXY STATEMENT FOR THE 2008 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD WEDNESDAY, JUNE 11, 2008
+PROXY STATEMENT FOR THE 2009 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD WEDNESDAY, JUNE 10, 2009

-This proxy statement is furnished by the Board of Directors ("Board") of OPKO Health, Inc. (the "Company" or "we," "us" or "our") in connection with the solicitation of proxies to be voted at the Annual Meeting of Stockholders of the Company that will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida 33137, on Wednesday, June 11, 2008, beginning at 10:00 a.m., local time, and all adjournments thereof (the "Annual Meeting"), for the purposes set forth in the accompanying Notice of Annual Meeting.
+This proxy statement is furnished by the Board of Directors ("Board") of OPKO Health, Inc. (the "Company" or "we," "us" or "our") in connection with the solicitation of proxies to be voted at the Annual Meeting of Stockholders of the Company that will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida 33137, on Wednesday, June 10, 2009, beginning at 10:00 a.m., local time, and all adjournments thereof (the "Annual Meeting"), for the purposes set forth in the accompanying Notice of Annual Meeting.

-Our Board has fixed the close of business on April 23, 2008, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
-As of that date, there were issued and outstanding 183,154,099 shares of our common stock, par value \$0.01 per share, and 876,954 shares of our Series A Preferred Stock, par value \$0.01 per share.
-The holders of our common stock and Series A Preferred Stock are each entitled to one vote for each outstanding share on all matters submitted to our stockholders.
-The presence, in person or by proxy, of holders of a majority of our outstanding common and preferred stock constitutes a quorum at the Annual Meeting.
+Our Board has fixed the close of business on April 22, 2009, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
+As of that date, there were issued and outstanding 200,749,392 shares of our common stock, par value \$0.01 per share, and 932,667 shares of our Series A Preferred Stock, par value \$0.01 per share.
+The holders of our common stock and Series A Preferred Stock are each entitled to one vote for each outstanding common and preferred stock constitutes a quorum at the Annual Meeting.
 Shares of our stock represented by proxies that reflect abstentions and "broker non-votes" (i.e., stock represented at the Annual Meeting by proxies held by brokers or nominees as to which (i) the brokers or nominees have not received instructions from the beneficial owners or persons entitled to vote and (ii) the broker or nominee does not have the discretionary voting power on a particular matter) will be counted for the purpose of determining the existence of a quorum at the Annual Meeting, but will not be counted as a vote cast "for" or "against" any given matter.